Donald Peers: Career

 Peers made several more radio broadcasts and these led to he touring the variety stages in a concert party called "Pleasure", where he accompanied himself on ukulele and also gave ukulele solos.
 He was engaged to appear in the "Babes in the Wood" pantomime at the Grand, Plymouth, in December 1928.
 Following that, he went into a touring revue called "Spare Time" and received very good notices.

 His London debut took place in a revue at the Bedford Theatre in 1929.
 December 1929 found him back at the Grand, Plymouth, where he starred in the pantomime "Cinderella" playing Dandini and then he toured in a revue called "Laugh, Hang It, Laugh".
 The latter half of 1930 was spent touring with another revue called " A Vaudeville Voyage", when he was described as a light comedian.

-In May 1926, he met Gertrude Mary Thomson in Richmond, North Riding of Yorkshire, they eventually marrying on 7 June 1930 in Harrogate.
+In May 1926, he met Gertrude Mary Thomson in Richmond, North Riding of Yorkshire, they eventually married on 7 June 1930 in Harrogate.
 Their daughter, Sheila, was born on 25 April 1931.

 Peers continued to tour with revues and with appearances on the variety stage, and from February 1932, he was being billed as "The Laughing Cavalier of Song".
 In November and December 1932, he took part in two experimental television broadcasts, in which he played banjo solos.
 In 1933, after an appearance on the BBC Music Hall programme booked as The Laughing Cavalier of Song, he got a recording contract with His Master's Voice.
 He soon moved to Eclipse Records, who sold through Woolworths on 8" records, and made a number of recordings for them during 1934 and 1935.

 In 1940, Peers enlisted in the Royal Army Service Corps as a clerk, serving until D-Day in 1944, when he was invalided out.
 While in service, he entertained his fellow troops in shows.
 He continued to make recordings for Decca during the war and in 1944, he recorded "In a Shady Nook by a Babbling Brook", written by E. G. Nelson and Harry Pease in 1927.